 Do I get any special recognition at graduation?If you have successfully completed all academic requirements of the honors program, you will be "corded" (given a ceremonial cord to wear around your neck) by the faculty director on stage.
 Honors students are the only undergraduates to receive such honor.
 Also, your name will be highlighted in the program as graduating from the Helen P. Denit Honors Program.

 What do honors students do after graduation?

 Our students are diverse and motivated.
 Many of our students attend graduate school directly after graduation while others choose to travel or enter the workforce.
 Our students have been accepted to prestigious graduate programs across the country and hired at numerous Fortune 500 companies.
 Many graduates enter law school and some have been admitted into highly competitive early-entry law programs.

 Aren't honors classes just more work?No. Honors classes are meant to be challenging but also fun and engaging.
-They are innovative and rewarding since students of similar abilities are grouped together in small classes.
+They are innovative and rewarding!
 You will get to know your professor and your fellow students quite well and you will learn from each other.
-The number of assignments will be about the same as in a non-honors class, but they will be more interesting, creative and thought provoking.
+The number of assignments will be about the same as in a non-honors class, but they will be more interesting, creative and thought-provoking.
 Most students report that honors classes are so enjoyable and that they try to take as many as they can.